top of page

 3. Greater Resource Optimization

 Reducing the need for overly large fleets, optimized fleet planning reduces the number of spare batteries and chargers needed to support a given operational cadence.
-Combined with fleet planning, optimization software can help reduce the spare batteries required (over 30% per operational area)
+Combined with fleet planning, optimization software can help reduce the spare batteries required.

 By increasing flight endurance, we also diminish the impact of legacy constraints.
-This is especially true in the case of mixed fleets with various airframes, payloads, and battery types.
-Investments in hardware and ground systems can be incredibly high, so replacements to gain endurance isn’t practical.
+This is especially true for mixed fleets with various airframes, payloads, and battery types.
+Investments in hardware and ground systems can be incredibly high, so replacements to gain endurance aren’t practical.

 4. Improved Data Quality & Flexibility

 The resulting energy headroom can then be used to acquire higher‑quality data (with slower passes and denser coverage) or reserved for contingency.
-Modelling studies show significant reductions in total energy use when optimizing flight.
+In fact, modelling studies show significant reductions in total energy use when optimizing flight.

 5. Greater Safety & Reliability

 Reducing mission risk, accurate energy management reduces the risk of forced landings, brown‑outs, and near misses.
-Energy-aware planning can cut collision risks and improve safe returns, achieving higher task success rates.
+Energy-aware planning can reduce collision risk and improve safe returns, thereby achieving higher task success rates.

 6. Operational Predictability

 At fleet scale, it’s hard for operators to manually optimize routes, tasking, and battery swaps across dozens of drones and missions.
 Many legacy planning systems focus on autonomy and safety, but treat energy as a fixed constraint rather than an actively optimized variable.
-Planning on distance alone underestimates energy usage based on wind, temperature, payload mass, and flight mode and maneuvers like climbs.
+Planning based solely on distance underestimates energy usage due to wind, temperature, payload mass, flight mode, and maneuvers like climbs.

 With AI-enabled software, we can predict not only when it’s safe to fly, but also when it’s optimal.
-More accurate prediction of energy-awareness allows contingencies for bad weather, re‑tasking, or loitering under dynamic missions.
-Routes can be optimized based on different mission priorities: energy consumption, speed, or predictability of arrival time.
+More accurate energy-awareness enables contingencies for bad weather, re‑tasking, or loitering during dynamic missions.
+Routes can be optimized based on different mission priorities: energy consumption, speed, or arrival-time predictability.

 7. Environmental & ESG

 Compared to traditional methods, efficient drone operations can greatly reduce wasted charge-discharge cycles and lower the overall energy and materials footprint.
-Optimized management can extend cycles by 50% (300 to 450), cutting replacement costs by ~30% while lowering materials use.
+Optimized route planning, for instance, often achieves battery savings of 20% to 40% compared to standard GPS-based direct paths by reducing the "depth of discharge."

 Why Defence Applications Demand Superior Energy Efficiency